mbj/mutant/README.md

 Your tests don't cover `age == 18`.
 The mutation from `>=` to `>` doesn't break them.

+This is just one of many mutation operators.
+Mutant also mutates arithmetic, logical, bitwise operators, removes statements, modifies return values, and more.

 A full working example is available in the [quick_start](quick_start/) directory.

 ## Next Steps